Obama signs bill to fix delays in veterans healthcare

+* Novan Inc - William L. Hodges appointed as interim chief financial officer

-FORT BELVOIR Va U.S. President Barack Obama signed a $16.3 billion bill on Thursday designed to provide veterans with more timely medical care and fix problems in the scandal-plagued Veterans Affairs department.
+FORT BELVOIR Va.
+Aug 7 U.S. President Barack Obama signed a $16.3 billion bill on Thursday designed to provide veterans with more timely medical care and fix problems in the scandal-plagued Veterans Affairs department.

 The plan passed Congress last week and aims to address what Obama on Thursday called "outrageous" misconduct at VA hospitals and clinics that included modifying records of delayed care.